Collector REST API Reference

 An event object contain all data related to a specific event triggered.
 Each type of event is defined by a unique category field and each require specific fields to be defined.

-If the status code 200 is returned then the request succeeded and all events were collected.
+is returned then the request succeeded and all events were collected.

 Read more about error responses (looking for the reason when validation should fail) in the troubleshooting guide.